 1. Give with Both Hands

-In Japanese culture, it is considered proper etiquette to give (and receive) gifts with both hands.
-To do so is considered a sign of respect.
+In Japanese culture, giving (and receiving) gifts with both hands is considered proper etiquette.
+To do so is viewed as a sign of respect.

-I’ve always loved this tradition, both as an actual practice and as a metaphor.
+I’ve always loved this tradition as a metaphor and an actual practice.

-When you use both of your hands to give someone a gift, it shows them that you are all the way there.
-In that moment, you are fully committed to the act of giving.
+Using both hands to give someone a gift shows them that you are all the way there.
+At that moment, you are fully committed to the act of giving.
 You’re not dividing your attention.
 You don’t have one foot out the door.
 Giving is the only thing that you’re doing.

 As well as a physical gesture, giving with both hands is a metaphor.
 It’s a powerful expression of a generous spirit.
-Be all the way there in your generosity.
+So be all the way there in your generosity.
 Hold nothing of yourself back.
-Go all in, and give others the chance to feel this full expression of kindness.
+Go all in, and allow others to feel this full expression of kindness.

 2. Think Selfishly About Generosity

-Being generous in a way that you’re not enjoying just doesn’t bring the same spark for anybody.
-This is why focusing on the “getting,” even if it’s someone else’s getting, isn’t the right answer.
+Being generous in a way you’re not enjoying just doesn’t bring the same spark for anybody.
+This is why focusing on the “getting,” even if it’s someone else’s getting, isn’t the correct answer.

 Instead, try focusing entirely on the giving.
-Focus on yourself, having fun and feeling enthusiastic about putting your generous spirit into the world.
-This is the secret of how generosity can bring so much joy not just to the recipient, but to the giver as well.
+Focus on yourself, on having fun, and feeling enthusiastic about putting your generous spirit into the world.
+This is the secret of generosity.
+It can bring so much joy, not just to the recipient but to the giver as well.

-This embodiment of a generous spirit will shine through in the thoughts and experiences you are able to give to others.
+This embodiment of a generous spirit will shine through in the thoughts and experiences you can give to others.
 Selfish givers give better.

 3. Measure Only in Enthusiasm